Priyanshubhartistm/Priyanshubhartistm/readme.md

 - 💻 I am a Full-Stack Developer.
 - 🌱 Interested in Open Source and Cloud Native technologies.
-- 🚀 Currently exploring Kubernetes, DevOps, and Cloud Native development.
+- 🚀 Currently exploring Kubernetes, DevOps, Linux, and System Administration.
 - 🤝 I enjoy contributing to open-source projects and collaborating with developer communities.

-### 🌐 Interests

-- ☸️ Kubernetes
-- ☁️ Cloud Native Technologies
-- 🔄 CI/CD
-- ⚙️ DevOps
-- 🐳 Docker & Containerization
-- 🛠️ Infrastructure as Code
-- 🔧 Linux & System Administration
-- 🌐 Distributed Systems
-- 🔐 Cloud & Infrastructure
-- 🤝 Open Source Development

 ###
 <div align="center">